diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2022\.
+"Coding as an Intellectual Craft," Trinity University Collaborative for Teaching and Learning.
+October 28. [[abstract]](../coding-as-intellectual-craft){:.cv-link}
+- 2022\.
 "Hello κόσμε: Philology at the Command Line," Stanford Humanities Center *The Future of the Past: Classics & Technology* workshop series.
 April 1. [[abstract]](../hello-kosme){:.cv-link}
 - 2021\. "'Pragmatic' Scholarship: What Coding Has Taught Me about Humanities Research," Washington and Lee University.
 March 25.
 - 2019\.
 “ELIZA, ELIZAE: The Absurdity and (Absurd) Practicality of Latin Chatbots.”
 MIT Programs in Digital Humanities Seminar.
 Massachusetts Institute of Technology.
 October 24. [[abstract]](../stopwords){:.cv-link}